KramericaIndustries/PasswordX/README.md

 ```
 PasswordX is designed for a LAMP stack but works on Windows webservers running IIS
 and PHP as well.
-Check out our System Requirements page for more detailed information.
+Check out the INSTALL.md file or our GitHub Wiki for more detailed information.
 ```

 * Optional long lived sessions mean that you don't have to log in to the damned thing every day on your work machine